ElderMael/patternsfordeliveringmicroservices/manuscript/09-Delivery_Workflow_Tools.md

 pipelines such as dependency installations or creating container images depending on the project type e.g. gradle projects, maven, npm, etc.

+When platform project generators have many similar archetypes or types of projects then investing into abstractions over technology stacks allows developers to use the best tool for the job and Delivery Workflow Tools can help this kind of diversification of the tech stack.

 ## Avoiding Over Dependency On CI/CD Servers

 As stated before, Delivery Workflow Tools could potentially be executed outside the CI/CD servers helping developers to debug and develop easily but it also will help application developers to test their code without pushing to the pipeline, accelerating their feedback loop.

+While CI/CD servers act quickly on new source code commits, testing a task locally is paramount because this can help resolve problems with the task without commiting code only to debug the CI/CD pipelines.

+## Pitfalls Of Delivery Workflow Tools

+### Keeping Parity Between Tool Tasks And Pipeline Stages

+It's tempting to make Delivery Workflow Tools execute with a single command what a pipeline stage does at the beggining.
+If relying on a CI/CD server too much proves difficult to test, then encapsulating or extracting entire stages at a time from the pipeline to the tool seems like a simple task but the problem comes when stages have to change frequently or are not small enough.

+For example, a stage for deploying artifacts to staging environments may be easy to extract but different application archetypes may need different tasks executed before and after the stage but nonetheless are in the same stage definition in the pipeline.

+A good way to extract Delivery Workflow Tools is to start with common tasks within stages such as building artifacts and packaging them into container images.

 ## Conclusion